To create a meet/meeting, go to the left-hand side menu and either (i) select Browse and click on the Create button or (ii) select Create.

 If you choose both the School option and the United States as a country, you will see an additional Grade option for athletes (on the start lists, results, in PDF files and the app).

-Please note: you cannot change the Meeting type field after choosing the School or Testing options and saving/creating the meet/meeting with it.
+Please note: you cannot change the Meet/Meeting type field after choosing the School or Testing options and saving/creating the meet/meeting with it.

-Please note: you cannot change this field back to Draft after changing the status to Scheduled, Open or Finished.
+Please note: you cannot change this field back to Draft after changing the status to Scheduled, Open, Finished or Cancelled.

 - Draft status means the meet/meeting is NOT visible in the app and public website.
 Suppose you want to open the meet/meeting for only a few selected users.
 In that case, you can set a password (see more information in the Add password guide) or hide it from the search results in the Extra options (check Visibility in search result below).

 - Scheduled status means the meet/meeting is visible in the app and website, but most of the meet/meeting data (e.g., start lists, results, feed, Roster fantasy game, etc.) can't be viewed publicly.

 - Open status means all users can find and see the meet/meeting and all meet/meeting data.